GSiesto/MCServerStatBot/README.md

 # MCServerStatBot
-Check if your favourite Minecraft Servers are online, you can even see the players that are connected.
+Telegram Bot that helps you to check if your favourite Minecraft Servers are online.
+You can even see the players that are connected.

-The Bot is deployed in a Heroku instance, you can chat with it now
+*The Bot is deployed in a Raspberry Pi, you can chat with it now*

 > [@MCServerStatBot](https://t.me/MCServerStatBot)